 New Cleveland Park Library

-The Library hired the design/build team of Gilbane and Perkins Eastman for the project, which is funded at $19.7 million.
+The Library hired the design/build team of Gilbane and Perkins Eastman for the $19.7 million project.

 DesignThe new building features more meeting rooms as well as the following:

 - Warm, wood finishes with plenty of natural light.